Skip to content

 Prerequisites and TPM Requirements

-To use these features, your computer must have a TPM 2.0 chip enabled in your UEFI firmware.
-If your device lacks a TPM, you must configure a specific Group Policy to allow BitLocker without a compatible TPM.
+Before you begin, make sure your computer has a TPM 2.0 chip enabled in your UEFI firmware (your computer’s basic input/output system).
+If your device doesn’t have a TPM, you’ll need to configure a specific Group Policy (a Windows feature for managing settings) to allow BitLocker without it.

 Common Errors: The device cannot use a Trusted Platform Module